pooja-gera/TheWireUsChallenge/React Applications/Countdown_Day52/README.md

 # Day 52

-## Countdown in React JS : Setting up the
+## Countdown in React JS : Setting up the increase and decrease functions
 In this task, you will build a Countdown timer using knowledge of CSS, JavaScript and React.